N02870941/mobile-icon/docs/README.md

 ## `/upload`

-This requires an `HTTP - POST` and a file that is submitted.
-This is done by the form, or can be done programmatically.
+This requires an `HTTP - POST` and an image file as the body.
+This is endpoints that is used by the form in the `index.html`, or the service can be used directly from the REST endpoint (programmatically).

 ```
 curl POST etc